OlhaSvezhentseva/python-label_processing/README.rst

 Input preparation
 -----------------
-**The modules are best to be performed on jpg images of labels from entomology databases such as:**
+**The modules are best to be performed on JPEG images of labels from entomology databases such as:**

    - `AntWeb`_
    - `Bees&Bytes`_